Lulloooo/ValueAtRisk-estimation/VaR-mark.md

   order of the data, this may inform us something more about the future distribution of log returns.

 The first assumption is not testable, yet the second is.
-And it is tested by checking for serial correlation and volatility clustering.
+The way to test for it is checking for serial correlation and volatility clustering.

 ### Serial Correlation

 Testing for the serial correlation is like testing for market efficiency.
-The idea is to plot the autocorrelation plot of the S&P500 log returns and check if there is the presence of autocorrelation.
+The idea is to display the autocorrelation plot for the S&P500 log returns and check if there is autocorrelation.

 ![](VaR-mark_files/figure-gfm/acf-1.png)<!-- -->

-The charts does not point to the presence of serial autocorrelation, even though there is some significant autocorrelated lags at the beginning.
+The chart does not point to the presence of serial autocorrelation, even though there are some significant autocorrelated lags in the beginning.
 The absence of serial correlation implies that above average returns do not increase the chance of being followed by an above average return.

 ### Volatility Clustering